Certora/Documentation/docs/prover/approx/hashing.md

 depends on whether `--optimistic_hashing` is set.

- - If the `--optimistic_hashing` flag is not set, the violation of an internal assertion will be reported by the prover, stating that an chunk of data is being hashed that may exceed the given bound of 224.
+ - If the `--optimistic_hashing` flag is not set, the violation of an internal assertion will be reported by the Prover, stating that an chunk of data is being hashed that may exceed the given bound of 224.
 The reported message will look like this:
 ```text